ballerina-attic/stream-processing/README.md

 ###### Example

-Query to filter out the teachers who are older than 30 years, wait until three teacher objects are collected by the stream, group the 10 teachers based on their marital status, and calculate the unique marital status count of the teachers.
+Query to filter out the teachers who are older than 30 years, wait until three teacher records are collected by the stream, group the 10 teachers based on their marital status, and calculate the unique marital status count of the teachers.
 Once the query is executed, publish the result to the `filteredStatusCountStream` stream.